Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we present a hand gesture based human-robot communication framework for underwater robots, where divers can use a set of intuitive and meaningful hand gestures to program new instructions for an accompanying robot or reconfigure existing program parameters on the fly.
-In the proposed framework, a CNN model provides accurate hand gesture recognition and a FSM-based deterministic model performs efficient gesture-to-instruction mapping.
-Accuracy and robustness of the framework is evaluated through extensive experiments, while an user interaction study is performed to evaluate the usability of the interface.
-Future work will investigate methods to accommodate a larger vocabulary of instructions and useful features such as control-flow tokens, while maintaining simplicity and robustness of the approach.
+We present a hand gesture-based human-robot communication framework for underwater robots, where divers can use a set of intuitive and meaningful hand gestures to program new instructions or reconfigure existing program parameters for an accompanying robot on-the-fly.
+In the proposed framework, a CNN model provides accurate hand gesture recognition and an FSM-based deterministic model performs efficient gesture-to-instruction mapping.
+Accuracy and robustness of the framework is evaluated through extensive experiments, while a user interaction study is performed to evaluate the usability of the interface.
+Future work will investigate methods to accommodate a larger vocabulary of instructions and useful features, such as control-flow tokens, while maintaining simplicity and robustness of the approach.
 In addition, work will focus on designing an improved and more robust region selector.
 A complete evaluation of the interaction framework through open-water trials is the immediate next step.